Snow conditions commentary

 B.C.
 Automated Snow Weather Station Composite (1988-2024)

-The May 1, 2024 Snow and Water Supply Bulletin is scheduled to be released on Thursday, May 9, 2024.
-The official Snow Basin Indices are calculated in the Bulletin and include measurements from nearly 100 manual snow surveys.
+The June 15, 2024 Snow and Water Supply Bulletin is scheduled to be released Thursday June 20, 2024.
+It may be released earlier if data becomes available.
+The official Snow Basin Indices are calculated within the Bulletin.

 Contact information